uos/ros2_tutorial/ex02_gazebo_simulation/README.md

 ### Point Clouds

 Messages on the topic are in polar coordinates.
-Write a node that converts the LaserScan to a `PointCloud2` message and publish it on the topic `scan_cloud`.
+Write a node that converts the LaserScan to a `PointCloud2` message and publishes it on the topic `scan_cloud`.
 Don't use external libraries for the conversions.
 Copy the header of the `LaserScan` message to the header of the `PointCloud2` message.
 After publishing, visualize the results with RViz.

 ## TF